renpy/renpy/sphinx/source/menus.rst

             jump hot_springs_trip

-Menu arguments passed to the menu itself become arguments to the screen, except the `screen` argument which selects the screen.
+Menu arguments passed to the menu itself become arguments to the screen, except the `screen` argument which selects the screen, and the `nvl` argument that selects the :ref:`NVL-mode menu <nvl-mode-menu>`.
 The arguments to the choices become arguments to the items passed to the menu screen.

 See the documentation for :ref:`the choice screen <choice-screen>` and